mightymelinn/mightymelinn/README.md

 <details>
 <summary><h3>🃏 Outside the Engine</h3></summary>
 <br>

-When I'm not staring at nodes or writing logic, I'm usually:

 * 📢 **Organize Events:** I helped organize the [Global Game Jam](https://globalgamejam.org/) in Vancouver since 2024, and I currently lead marketing for **[Quiver Games](https://quivergames.org/)** (hosting networking events, jams, conferences, and incubators for aspiring devs).
 * 🤝 **Support the Community:** I'm a [Women in Games Ambassador](https://www.womeningames.org/), and I spend time in the [ASGC games community](https://asgc.gg/) reviewing portfolios and LinkedIn profiles to help other designers stand out.